mathildesibran/capstone/README.md

 re-generated to run the project.

 Running the Project

-From the root directory of the repository, run:
+From the root directory of the repository, run: python main.py

-bash
-Copier le code
-python main.py
 This script performs:

 Data loading and cleaning